Real estate diagnosis: state of risk

 As appropriate, it shall also include the following:

-• Where the property is situated in one of the areas exposed to the setback of the coastline, an indication of the time horizon of exposure to the setback of the identified coastline and a reminder of the requirements applicable to that area, a reference to the provisional nature of the zoning where it is foreshadowed and to the possible application to the property of the provisions relating to demolition and restoration
+• Where the property is located in one of the areas exposed to the setback of the coastline, an indication of the time horizon of exposure to the setback of the identified coastline and a reminder of the requirements applicable to that area, a statement of the provisional nature of the zoning where it is foreshadowed and a statement of any application to the property of the demolition and reclamation requirements.

 The risk statement must be returned to the potential buyer by the seller on 1re inspection of the property, if such a visit takes place.